insure logo

 • Larger frames: In general, pickup trucks are some of the larger vehicles on the road.
 Trucks are often safer for occupants when involved in a car accident because they absorb crash impact better than a car.
 This can create cheaper premiums for trucks.

 • Rural staple: Trucks serve a large need in rural, ranching and farming communities.
-Their larger back areas and towing capabilities are necessary for those working their properties.
+Their larger back areas and towing capabilities are necessary for those working on their properties.
 From an insurance standpoint, this creates a lower risk of accidents, including fewer traffic incidents on country roads, bringing premium costs down.

 • Standard models: Many pickup trucks traditionally were made for durability, towing, hauling and work reliability.
 These base models often don’t include the same technology and automatic features that most sedans have.
 When it comes to repairs or part replacements, standard models are more affordable to insure because of these differences.

 However, truck premiums are trending slightly higher than last year.
 This could be attributed to assessed risks when determining premiums, such as vehicle value, theft, safety features, estimated repair and replacement costs and crime rates for specific makes and models.
-Mckenzie says that natural disasters and catastrophes, such as hurricanes, floods and wildfires also impact insurance rates.
+McKenzie says that natural disasters and catastrophes, such as hurricanes, floods and wildfires, also impact insurance rates.

 “These calamities have inflicted substantial damage on both vehicles and infrastructure, thereby escalating insurance claims.
 In response to large volumes of claims and heightened payout amounts, insurance firms are compelled to recalibrate premiums for all policyholders within affected ZIP codes and surrounding regions, ensuring the maintenance of financial stability,” she says.